dwiraka/ISBtoSheets/Guide/Google Sheets.md

 ---

-# How to Add the Google Service Account as an Editor in Google Spreadsheets
+# How to Add the Google Service Account as an Editor in Google Sheets

-To allow your Google Service Account to interact with a Google Spreadsheet, you need to add it as an Editor.
+To allow your Google Service Account to interact with a Google Sheets, you need to add it as an Editor.
 Here's how you can do it:

 ## Step-by-Step Guide